-- Juniper communis (Juniper) with dark green, needle-like leaves and small dark blue cones.
-Many cultivars available ranging from dwarf, spreading to columnar in shades of silver-green and gold
+- Juniper communis (Juniper) with dark green, needle-like leaves, and small dark blue cones.
+Many cultivars are available, ranging from dwarf, spreading to columnar in shades of silver-green and gold

 - Ilex aquifolium (Holly)- evergreen glossy, dark green, spiny foliage with tiny white or pink flowers followed by attractive, red berries in winter

 - Laurus nobilis (Bay Tree) - lovely glossy green leaves great for use in the kitchen.
 Versatile plant that needs no watering in summer and is highly resistant to shade and salt spray.

 - Lavandula (Lavender) - queen of the Mediterranean garden with its silver foliage and delightfully scented flowers

 - Lilium candidum (Madonna Lily) - perennial with glossy dark green, scattered leaves, and delightfully fragrant, trumpet-shaped pure white flowers carried in racemes of up to 20 in summer.

 - Origanum vulgare 'Aureum' (Oregano) - forming dense mats of small aromatic leaves and short spikes of mauve flowers in summer